Export controls

 1. Access Proportional to Security Guarantees

-The current regulatory framework establishes different control levels based on destination, end-user, and item sensitivity.
-While this tiered approach is appropriate, access levels (i.e., the number of imported chips) should be explicitly linked to the strength of verifiable security guarantees provided by the recipient.
-At minimum, verifiable proof of location within an authorized facility should be required for significant compute imports.
+The current regulatory framework for critical technologies, notably AI, employs tiered control levels based on destination, end-user, and item sensitivity.
+While this differentiated approach is appropriate, the allocation of access (e.g., the number of imported chips) should be explicitly tied to the strength of verifiable, hardware-based security guarantees provided by the recipient.
+At a minimum, significant compute imports must necessitate verifiable proof of location within an authorized facility.

 2. Development of Technical Standards